LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 .. code-block:: none

   # Windows:
-  > python3 parser\\SimulatorToFMU.py -s Simulator.py, calcEng.py
+  > python3 parser\SimulatorToFMU.py -s Simulator.py, calcEng.py

 .. note::

     - All file paths can be absolute or relative.
     - If any file path contains spaces, then it must be surrounded with double quotes.
-    - On windows Operating system, all paths must use double backward slash (e.g. C:\\\\Simulator.py).

 Script ``SimulatorToFMU.py`` supports the following command-line switches: